 - No enrollment fees.

 - Active duty service members receive no out-of-pocket costs.

 - Active duty family members receive minimal out-of-pocket costs.

 There are non-Prime TRICARE options available for family members, but those on Active Duty must choose between one of four Prime options.

-VA Home Loan Benefits
+Military Home Loan Benefits

 Life Insurance Benefits